Last Updated on

 In response to my LinkedIn article Why ‘What is the Meaning of Life? is a Silly Question, my friend David Penglase remarked:

-“The key difference I think is in the important but subtle difference between “meaning of” and “meaning in”.
-The “meaning of” my life suggests a summarisation.
-Whereas, “meaning in” opens possibility to why and how the various life roles we have can provide us with meaning.”
+“The key difference I think is in the important but subtle difference between “meaning of” and “meaning in.”
+The “meaning of” my life suggests a summarization.
+Whereas, “meaning in” opens the possibility to why and how the various life roles we have can provide us with meaning.”

-Global/ultimate meaning (aka ‘The Ultimate Meaning Hypothesis’) = the intrinsic meaning of life
+Global or ultimate meaning (aka ‘The Ultimate Meaning Hypothesis’) relates the intrinsic meaning of life.

 Cypher: You know, I know this steak doesn’t exist.
 I know that when I put it in my mouth, the Matrix is telling my brain that it is juicy and delicious.
 After nine years, you know what I realize?